Duncan Sayre MacInnes: Career

-MacInnes was commissioned a second lieutenant in the Royal Engineers of th British Army on 16 July 1891.
+MacInnes was commissioned a second lieutenant in the Royal Engineers of the British Army on 16 July 1891.
 Promoted lieutenant on 18 July 1894, he served in the Ashanti expedition of 1895–96.
 He erected a fort at the Ashanti capital of Kumasi (in modern-day Ghana).
 After the outbreak of the Second Boer War in South Africa, he was appointed principal staff officer to Lieutenant-Colonel Robert Kekewich, who commanded the garrison during the siege of the town of Kimberley, South Africa.
 Between May and November 1900 MacInnes was engaged in field operations in the Orange River Colony.
 He was appointed a Companion of the Distinguished Service Order (DSO) in 1901 for his work in the war.
 On 1 April 1902 he was promoted to captain.

 Following the end of the war in May 1902, he served as assistant director of works to the South African Constabulary in the Cape Colony.
 In 1904, he and other Canadians celebrated Dominion Day at a banquet in Johannesburg, South Africa.
 He served as deputy assistant quartermaster general at Halifax, Nova Scotia in 1906, turning over the fortress and garrison to Canada.
 From September 1907 he was deputy assistant adjutant-general, Maritime provinces.
 On 31 March 1908, he went to England where he attended the British Army Staff College.
 In 1910, he was gazetted a general staff officer in the Directorate of Military Training at the War Office.
 Early in 1912 he became secretary and one of the three main contributors to an advisory committee on military aviation of the Committee of Imperial Defence whose recommendations led to the establishment of the Royal Flying Corps.